lbcb-sci/RiNALMo/README.md

 ## Usage
 We provide pre-trained RiNALMo weights and fine-tuned weights for three downstream tasks: mean ribosome loading prediction, secondary structure prediction and splice-site prediction.
-For both inference and fine-tuning use ```train_<downstream_task>.py``` scripts.
+For both evaluation and fine-tuning use ```train_<downstream_task>.py``` scripts.

-### Inference
+### Evaluation
-In order to employ the provided fine-tuned RiNALMo models and prediction heads for inference, please run the scripts using the following input arguments:
+In order to evaluate the provided fine-tuned RiNALMo models and prediction heads, please run the scripts using the following input arguments:
 ```bash
 # skip fine-tuning and run the evaluation on the test set
 --test_only